Many people believe that fruit needs full sun, but there are plenty of fruits that will thrive in even a partially shaded spot.

 This gooseberry variety produces a heavy crop of tasty berries, and it’s resistant to mildew.
 It’s in the genus Ribes, which also includes blackcurrants and whitecurrants – here are some of the currants and gooseberries to grow.

-‘Morello’ cherries are an acid or sour cultivar, and an ideal fruit plant for shade.
+Morello cherries are an acid or sour cultivar, and an ideal fruit plant for shade.
 They have lots of culinary uses, including in preserves, syrups and liquers.
 Gorgeous spring blossom is an added bonus.
+Cherries are available as dwarf fruit trees, suitable for smaller spaces.

 Raspberry ‘Glen Ample’